Bees honey queen units

 - The disease free status of Australia (as previously approved by the CFIA) has been confirmed as follows:

-- Africanized genetics — Australia is designated by Canada as free from clinical or epidemiological evidence of the African honey bees (Apis mellifera scutellata), Africanized honey bee hybrids including European honey bee hybrids with Africanized honey bees
+- Africanized genetics — Australia is designated by Canada as free from clinical or epidemiological evidence of the African honey bees (Apis mellifera scutellata) and Africanized honey bee hybrids including European honey bee hybrids with Africanized honey bees.

 - The apiary is certified free from bee diseases as follows: